Question bank

 Its magnetism also has North and South poles.(iv)

-It depends on the requirementQ-5 If a circuit is open, then the bulb connected in the circuit:
+It is used in callbells.Q-12 If a circuit is open, then the bulb connected in the circuit:

 (i)